Words and terms used in the world of From The Waters.

 A plant that has flowers in spring.
 Has blue, red and yellow variations.

-The tallow is the official currency of Tolpeic.
+The Tolpeician Tallow is the official currency of Tolpeic.
 The currency symbol is T for example: T25.00.
 In Tolpeic their currency is only used externally with other countries.

-A variety of jobs submitted by other ranks for Strikers to take on behalf of the general public; for example, heavy lifting, construction, bodyguarding, bounty hunting, etc. These jobs essentially provide funding to the Aelin military.
-There is a requirement for each Striker to complete jobs that equate to a certain number of tally 'points' each month.
+In Aelin this refers to a variety of jobs that are submitted by other ranks for Strikers to take up on behalf of the general public; for example, heavy lifting, construction, bodyguarding, bounty hunting, etc. These jobs essentially provide funding to the Aelin military.
+There is a requirement for each Striker to complete jobs that equate to a certain number of tally points each month.

 Plural tarrellas.
 A native Ephillion creature much like a squirrel.